Grokzen/docker-redis-cluster/README.md

 export REDIS_CLUSTER_IP=0.0.0.0
 ```

-If you are downloading the container from dockerhub, you must add the internal IP envrionment variable to your `docker run` command.
+If you are downloading the container from dockerhub, you must add the internal IP environment variable to your `docker run` command.

 ```
 docker run  -e "IP=0.0.0.0" grokzen/redis-cluster:latest ...